To work in the field with Doctors Without Borders/Médecins Sans Frontières (MSF), every applicant must meet the following general requirements:

 Because of the degree of responsibility MSF aid workers are expected to assume, the time needed to acclimatize to a project and context, and the need for continuity among field staff for the benefit of both our locally hired staff and patients, MSF requires a nine to 12 month time commitment for most profiles.
 Due to the nature of their workload while in the field, a shorter time commitment is required of surgeons, anesthesiologists, nurse anesthetists, and ob-gyns.

-- Relevant travel and/or work outside the United States
+- Relevant travel

 - Experience as a supervisor, manager, teacher, and/or trainer

 Every MSF aid worker will be in a supervisory or management position in the field and will often spend more of their time overseeing and training others than doing hands-on work themselves.
 Prior experience supervising, managing, teaching, and/or training others is required of any applicant to MSF.

 - Ability to work and live with a diverse group of professionals

 An MSF team is made up of medical and non-medical professionals from an array of nationalities and cultural backgrounds.
 While the rewards are rich, it can be a challenge to work, live, and communicate with individuals whose language or customs are different from your own.
 Your ability and willingness to engage with this diversity is essential.